 I've had way too many losses partly thanks to multiple boom and bust cycles.
 Furthermore, everybody's risk tolerance and money making abilities are different.
 The best thing we can do is have an appropriate asset allocation to ride out the waves.

 The good thing about a financial bubble is that the greater fool game can last for much longer than expected because we humans are GREEDY, GREEDY, GREEDY!

 Maybe they are still graduate students with a lot of student loans to repay.
 Or maybe they are retirees or early retirees who can no longer take full advantage of a heated economy.
 Whatever the case may be, when the largest complainers of a financial bubble start getting back in, you know danger is imminent.

-I predict the bubble will burst on October 18, 2016 at 12:48pm.
+I predict the bubble will burst on July 1, 2024.
 Heck if I know!
 Your guess is as good as mine.
 When the bubble bursts, there will be plenty of private companies at crazy valuations going bust because they still won't be profitable and nobody will give them any more money.

 We have pre-product, pre-revenue startups being valued for $8 – $12 million dollars all the time nowadays.
 Furthermore, plenty of private companies are trading at 15-25X revenue with the expectations of never ending triple digit growth.